Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Conclusion

 \section{Conclusion}

 In this paper, we tackle the textual response generation task in multimodal task-oriented dialog systems based on GPLMs.
 In particular, we propose a novel dual \mbox{knowledge-enhanced} generative pretrained language model for multimodal dialog systems, named DKMD, which consists of three pivotal components: \emph{dual knowledge selection}, \emph{dual knowledge-enhanced context learning}, and \emph{knowledge-enhanced response generation}.
+Thereinto, the dual knowledge selection component targets selecting the context related knowledge from the knowledge base according to both the textual and visual modality of the given context.
+The dual knowledge-enhanced context learning component aims to integrate the selected knowledge into the multimodal context learning from both global and local perspectives, and thoroughly explore the cross-modal semantic relation.
+As for the knowledge-enhanced response generation component, we propose a revised BART decoder with an additional dot-product knowledge-decoder attention sub-layer.
 Extensive experiments on a public dataset well validate our proposed DKMD and demonstrate the necessity of incorporating the GPLMs and the multimodal context related knowledge in multimodal task-oriented dialog systems.
 In addition, we observe that the textual context related knowledge and the visual context related knowledge complement each other and both contribute to the textual response generation.
 Besides, the semantic relation in the multimodal context does exist and should be taken into account.
-Currently, we mainly investigate the potential of GPLMs in the textual response generation task of multimodal task-oriented dialog systems, but ignore the cross-domain relation among different domains.
-In the future, we plan to turn to \mbox{cross-domain} multimodal dialog systems to explore the semantic relation among domains.
+We have released codes and parameters to facilitate other researchers.